coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/install.md

 }
 ```

-Once configure, start your application and try to report an exception.
+Once configured, start your application and try manually to report an exception.

-You can for instance add the following code somewhere and then invoke your controller action:
+You can for example add the following code somewhere and then invoke your controller action:

 ```csharp
 try